-- 240 individual amendments of straw or compost only.
+- individual amendments of straw or compost only.
 The positive non-additive effect on available N observed in soils that received the woodchip-compost mixture was, however, smaller (7.16% increase on average) and not statistically significant (T = 0.235, p = 0.415).
 A non-significant non-additive increase in available P was only observed after application of the straw-compost mixture, but not after application of the woodchip-compost mixture (hypothesis 1).
-Contrary to our hypothesis, there was a non-additive increase in pH from the mixtures relative to individual amendments (hypothesis 1), - although this was not significant (Table 5) and per-treatment results (discussed in next section) show that the pH decreased in all treatments relative to the control (F = 2.238; p = 0.095; one-way ANOVA; Supplement S2).
-We also observed nonadditive effects from both compost-residue mixtures on the soil structure, i.e. a decrease in bulk density and an increase in aggregate stability (hypothesis 2), and a non-additive increase of about 10% was found for crop yield from both crop-residue mixtures (hypothesis 3).
-Although the effects on soil structure and yield were mostly non-significant, the decrease in bulk

-250 density after amendment with the straw-compost mixture was borderline significant (F = -2.232, p = 0.056) (Table 5).
+In agreement with, our - 260 hypothesis, there was a non-additive increase in pH from the mixtures relative to individual amendments (hypothesis 1), although this was not significant (Table 4) and per-treatment results (discussed in next section) show that the pH decreased in all treatments relative to the control (F = 2.238; p = 0.095; one-way ANOVA; Supplement S).
+We also observed non-additive effects from both compost-residue mixtures on the soil structure, i.e. a decrease in bulk density and an increase in aggregate stability (hypothesis 2), and a non-additive increase of about 10% was found for crop yield from both crop-residue mixtures (hypothesis 3).
+Although the effects on soil structure and yield were mostly non-significant, the decrease in bulk - 265 mixtures (hypothesis 3).
+Although the effects on soil structure and yield were mostly non-significant, the decrease in bulk density after amendment with the straw-compost mixture was borderline significant (F = -2.232, p = 0.056) (Table 4).
 The following sections contain the per-treatment results of the soil physical and biochemical properties measured in this experiment.
-It should be noted that application rates of the mixtures were about twice as high as individual amendments to enable calculation of non-additivity, so measurements from residue-mixture treatments cannot be directly compared to individual-residue treatments.
+It should be noted that application rates of the mixtures were about twice as high as individual amendments to enable calculation of non-additivity, so measurements from residue-mixture treatments cannot be directly compared to - 270 individual-residue treatments.

-255 3.2.
+3.2.
 Per-treatment results

-Yield assessed by total biomass of gem lettuce produced per plot seemed to be somewhat reduced by the straw-only treatment but was not significantly affected by any of the treatments or factors (Figure 3a; see Supplement S4 for statistical outputs).
+Yield assessed by total biomass of gem lettuce produced per plot seemed to be somewhat reduced by the straw-only treatment but was not significantly affected by any of the treatments or factors (Figure 3a; see Supplement S for statistical outputs).